CodeIter/git-slice/README.md

 ## Authors

-- This fork was created and maintained by [Mohammed Amin Boubaker : @CodeIter](https://github.com/CodeIter).
+- This fork was created and maintained by [Muhammad Amin Boubaker : @CodeIter](https://github.com/CodeIter).

 ## Credit